asu2304/asu2304/README.md

 ### What I'm Up To Nowadays

-building a full end to end automated AI powered loan approving system.
+building a full end to end automated AI powered loan approving system for financial institutions.

 ---